Karl Malden: Film career: 1950s to 1970s

-Malden appeared in a small role in the film noir Kiss of Death (1947) during the run of All My Sons, but didn't resume his film acting career until 1950, starting with The Gunfighter and Where the Sidewalk Ends, then and Halls of Montezuma (1951).
+Malden appeared in a small role in the film noir Kiss of Death (1947) during the run of All My Sons, but didn't resume his film acting career until 1950, starting with The Gunfighter and Where the Sidewalk Ends, followed by Halls of Montezuma (1951).
 For Kazan's film version of A Streetcar Named Desire (also 1951), he recreated his role as Harold "Mitch" Mitchell, Stanley Kowalski's best friend, who starts a romance with Blanche DuBois (Vivien Leigh).
 For this performance, he won the Academy Award for Best Supporting Actor.
 His other films during this period included Alfred Hitchcock's I Confess (1953) with Montgomery Clift and Anne Baxter, and On the Waterfront (1954) — where he received his second nomination for the Academy Award for Best Supporting Actor — playing a priest who influences Terry Malloy (Marlon Brando) to testify against mobster-union boss Johnny Friendly (Lee J. Cobb).

-Baby Doll (1956) had Malden playing a man frustrated by a teenaged wife.
+In Baby Doll (1956), Malden's last collaboration with Kazan, he played the leading role, a man sexually frustrated by a teenaged wife.
 The film was condemned by the Legion of Decency and did not air long.
+He also played the lead in Bombers B-52 (1957), but most of his film work was in supporting roles.

-He starred in dozens of films from the late 1950s to the early 1970s, such as Fear Strikes Out and Time Limit (both 1957).
-The latter picture was Malden's only directing credit of a film, but when Delmer Daves was taken ill during the shooting of The Hanging Tree (1959), Malden took over direction of the movie for two weeks — Pollyanna (1960), appeared in Marlon Brando's directed film entitled One-Eyed Jacks (1961), Birdman of Alcatraz, Gypsy, How the West Was Won (all 1962), The Cincinnati Kid (1965), and Patton (1970), playing General Omar Bradley.
+He co-starred in dozens of films from the late 1950s to the early 1970s, such as Fear Strikes Out and Time Limit (both 1957).
+The latter picture was Malden's only directing credit of a film, but when Delmer Daves was taken ill during the shooting of The Hanging Tree (1959), Malden assumed direction of the movie for two weeks.
+He also starred in Pollyanna (1960), One-Eyed Jacks (1961) (working again with Brando), Birdman of Alcatraz, Gypsy, How the West Was Won (all 1962), The Cincinnati Kid (1965), and Patton (1970), in which he portrayed General Omar Bradley.

 Malden's wife, Mona (the former Mildred Greenberg), graduated from Roosevelt High School in Emporia, Kansas, where she attended Kansas State Teachers College, now Emporia State University.
-He first visited the campus with her in 1959, and was impressed by the ESU Summer Theatre.
-He returned in the summer of 1964 to teach, working with the actors in the company.
-Upon leaving, he gave his honorarium to establish the Karl Malden Theater Scholarship still given today.
+He first visited the campus with her in 1959 and was impressed by the ESU Summer Theatre.
+He returned there in the summer of 1964 to teach, working with the actors in the company.
+Upon leaving, he gave his honorarium to establish the Karl Malden Theater Scholarship at ESU, still awarded there today.

-In 1963, he was a member of the jury at the 13th Berlin International Film Festival.
+In 1963, Malden was a member of the jury at the 13th Berlin International Film Festival.